citrineos/citrineos-ocpi/README.md

 ## Running CORE with OCPI (Docker)

-You should be able to run `npm run start-docker-compose` which will use the `./Server/docker-compose-local.yml` configuration to `docker compose up`.
+You should be able to run `npm run start-docker-compose` which will use the `./Server/docker-compose.yml` configuration to `docker compose up`.
 This configuration will ensure that `citrineos-core` and `citrineos-ocoi` directories are mounted ensuring the same hot code reloading capabilities.
 We also ensure that any locally generated `dist`, `node_modules`, `package-lock.json`, etc. are ignored by the docker container to prevent any conflicts.

-You can also run `docker compose -f ./Server/docker-compose.yml up` to run within Docker but without `nodemon`

 ## Attaching Debugger (optional)